jtsaito/kanji-meister/README.md

 `config/database.yml` and insert a production settings block.

 **Fix 2*.* The `rubyracer` gem had to be added to the repo's Gemfile.
 It appears to be are required for `rake db migrate`.

+# Kanji data
+The application expects the kanji data to be present as `config/kanji.yml`.
+Its format can be found in the fixtures.